Foreign policy of the second Trump administration: China, Taiwan, and the South China Sea

 In March 2025, foreign ministers from Japan, China, and South Korea convened in Tokyo to enhance regional cooperation amid escalating global uncertainty.
 Trump's foreign policy, characterized by unilateralism and protectionist trade measures, has strained traditional alliances and prompted East Asian nations to seek closer collaboration among themselves.
 The meeting addressed shared challenges such as demographic decline, environmental concerns, and economic coordination.
 However, significant divisions persist, particularly regarding China's support for Russia and North Korea, and its broader regional assertiveness.

 On April 2, 2025, Trump announced a "reciprocal tariff" of 32% on Taiwanese goods, but excluded semiconductor products, the island's primary exports.
 Trump had previously criticized Taiwan for gaining an unfair dominance in the semiconductor industry and not spending enough on its own defense.

 In May 2025, Rubio announced the U.S. government would "aggressively revoke visas for Chinese students, including those with connections to the Chinese Communist Party (CCP) or studying in critical fields".
 He also announced the U.S. would increase scrutiny of all future visa applications from China and Hong Kong.

-On June 5, 2025, Trump made a telephone call to Chinese leader Xi Jinping for the first time since taking second presidency.
+On June 5, 2025, Trump and Xi held a phone call which according to Trump "had focused entirely on the trade relationship between the nations."

 In June 2025, the United States condemned the planned repression of Independence Day celebrations in Hong Kong.

 In July 2025, Raja Krishnamoorthi, the top Democrat on the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, stated that the CCP could "so much as flick a switch and cause major damage" to the American economy.
 The committee expressed concerns about the United States' economic dependence on China, particularly in relation to critical mineral exports such as rare earths used in modern technology.

-In July 2025, the Trump administration denied Taiwan President Lai Ching-te permission to stop in New York during a planned visit to Central America after the PRC objected to the US stopover.
+The Trump administration denied Taiwan president Lai Ching-te permission to stop in New York during a planned visit to Central America after the PRC objected to the US stopover.

-In October 2025, Trump claimed that China was secretly testing nuclear weapons and hinted that U.S. would follow suite by resuming tests of its own.
+In October 2025, Trump claimed that China was secretly testing nuclear weapons and hinted that U.S. would follow suit by resuming tests of its own.
 However, Energy Secretary Chris Wright downplayed the idea.

-Union of Concerned Scientists claimed that China would have more to gain if nuclear weapon tests resumed as it had a significantly smaller test dataset compared to US and Russia.
+A December 2025 post from Trump stated "I have informed President Xi, of China, that the United States will allow NVIDIA to ship its H200 products to approved customers in China, and other Countries".

+In July 2026, Trump deployed the Navy-Marine Expeditionary Ship Interdiction System and Marine Air Defence Integrated System in the Luzon Strait and southern Japanese islands as part of the US military's regional war plan to defend Taiwan and deter a future Chinese invasion.

+Trump was less aggressive towards China than in his first term.

+Trump stated in a widely televised TV address though during July 2026 that China meddled in the 2020 election.
+Then again, Trump limited (stay) permit duration for Chinese press to 90 days.